Anywhere-fitness-6-front-end/back-end/README.md

 Currently GET returns the full list of attendees for a class if requested by a user that is also an instructor.
 That will updated soon so only the class's actual instructor can get that list - any other instructor would just get true or false.

+## Installing Locally
+- Clone the repo and cd into the directory
+- `npm install`
+- You will also need postgresql running localling
+- create a .env file, using .env.default as a template, updated with the correct urls for your local postgres

 ## Scripts

 - **start**: Runs the app in production.